garrettatx/garrettatx/README.md

 ## Hi, I’m Garrett

 I build websites, improve search visibility, and help teams make better decisions with cleaner data.
 I run Garrett Digital, where I work across SEO, Google Ads, analytics, UX, front-end, and web development.
 Before that, I spent 16 years at the American Academy of Family Physicians, where my work grew from internet support and QA into UX, front-end, analytics, and SEO.
-That mix still shapes how I work today, especially on projects where strategy, implementation, and measurement all need to line up.
+That background still shapes how I work today, especially on projects where strategy, implementation, and measurement need to line up.

 ### Connect